4nd2in/edu/pages/OSI-model.md

 	- ## Data link layer (2)
 	- ## Physical layer (1)
-		- This layer provides an interface between the device (eg. computers) and the transmission medium
+		- This layer provides an interface between the device (eg. computers) and the transmission medium -
-		- Examples that implement this layer are network interface cards, cables, etc.
+		- Examples that implement this layer are network interface cards, hubs, ethernet, etc.
 	- ### How to remember
 	  collapsed:: true
 		- Please Do Not Throw Sausage Pizza Away